 The Scottish Gamekeepers Association (SGA) was established in 1997 to promote the role of gamekeepers and develop training in law and best practices in game management in response to negative media portrayal of gamekeepers.
 The chairman of the SGA is Alex Hogg, a Scottish gamekeeper.

-That same year, the National Gamekeepers’ Organisation (NGO) was founded with similar aims, in addition to addressing the perceived underrepresentation of gamekeepers by the primary shooting association.
-The NGO, which has about 15,000 members, offers industry-specific training for gamekeepers and was the first to respond to EU legislation on game meat hygiene with an approved course for experienced gamekeepers and stalkers.
+That same year, the National Gamekeepers Organisation (NGO) was founded with similar aims, on top of addressing the perceived underrepresentation of gamekeepers by the primary shooting association.
+The NGO.
+Which has about 15,000 members, offers industry-specific training for gamekeepers and was the first to respond to EU legislation on game meat hygiene with an approved course for experienced gamekeepers and stalkers.
 It continues to promote gamekeeping, stalking, shooting, and fishing under its chairman, Lindsay

 Frequently Asked Questions